telerik/winforms-docs/installation-deployment-and-distribution/visual-studio-extensions/latest-version-acquirer.md

 # Download New Version

 With the Telerik Visual Studio Extensions you keep your projects in an up-to-date state.
-The __Latest Version Acquirer__ tool automatically retrieves the freshest Telerik UI for for WinForms distribution, available on the Telerik website.
-Running the [Upgrade Wizard]({%slug winforms/installation-deployment-and-distribution/visual-studio-extensions/upgrade-project%}) as a next step makes the task of latest Telerik UI for for WinForms package utilization extremely easy.
+The __Latest Version Acquirer__ tool automatically retrieves the freshest Telerik UI for WinForms distribution, available on the Telerik website.
+Running the [Upgrade Wizard]({%slug winforms/installation-deployment-and-distribution/visual-studio-extensions/upgrade-project%}) as a next step makes the task of latest Telerik UI for WinForms package utilization extremely easy.

-When a solution containing an UI for WinForms project is loaded in Visual Studio, the Telerik WinForms VSExtension checks the Telerik website for a new version of Telerik UI for for WinForms.
+When a solution containing an Telerik UI for WinForms project is loaded in Visual Studio, the Telerik WinForms VSExtension checks the Telerik website for a new version of Telerik UI for WinForms.
 A dialog gets displayed when a new version is available:

 ![installation-deployment-and-distribution-vsx-automatic-latest-version-acquirer 001](images/installation-deployment-and-distribution-vsx-automatic-latest-version-acquirer001.png)